Forget paying holiday bills in January, or added holiday stress. Learn my holiday budgeting tips and tricks.

 But it can come with stress.

-Mostly in the form of over-scheduling (for us introverts, especially), extra shopping, and coming up with extra money.
+Mostly in the form of over-scheduling (for us introverts, especially), and coming up with extra money.

-I'm going to share with you all of my secret-sauce holiday budgeting tips to make your end-of-year wayyyyy more enjoyable than it's ever been before.
+Let me share with you my secret-sauce holiday budgeting tips to make your end-of-year wayyyyy more enjoyable than it’s ever been before.

 Because holiday stress?
 Is so overrated.